 Step 1: Stop.
 Not halting after an accident is considered fleeing the scene and is treated as a criminal offence in many provinces.

 When help arrives, recount how the collision happened and answer all their questions to the best of your knowledge.
-Be ready to share your drivers licence number, vehicle registration number, and insurance policy number with the police.
+Be ready to share your driver’s licence number, vehicle registration number, and insurance policy number with the police.

-Step 5: Exchange personal and insurance-related details with the other driver.
+Step 4: Exchange personal and insurance-related details with the other driver.
 When filing a car insurance claim, you’ll need the following details from the other driver involved in the collision:

-- Name, address, and phone number
+Name, address, and phone number

 Make, model, and year of their vehicle

-- Licence plate, vehicle registration, and drivers licence numbers
+Licence plate, vehicle registration, and drivers licence numbers

 Name of the other driver’s insurance company, and their insurance policy number

-- Name and phone number of any witnesses, if applicable
+Name and phone number of any witnesses, if applicable

-Step 7: Report the collision to your insurance company.
+Step 5: Report the collision to your insurance company.
 While you have up to seven days to report the collision and file a claim with your insurance provider, it’s highly recommended to call your insurance agent as soon as possible.
 Your insurance company can send an adjuster to the location of the collision and guide you on how to file a claim.
 If there is a police officer at the scene, their assessment of the collision could be shared with the insurance company as it is considered to be unbiased.